Posušje: Sport

-In Posušje there are many sport clubs.

-There are clubs for most popular sports (football and basketball).
-HŠK Posušje, which competes in Premier League of Bosnia and Herzegovina and HKK Posušje which competes in the Basketball Championship of Bosnia and Herzegovina.
-The football fans from Posušje carry the name Poskoci–after the most dangerous viper in the area (poskok - plural poskoci= Vipera ammodytes) as the word game with Posušje.
-Bowling club Posušje - with modern hall exists for a couple of years and traditional Bocce clubs - typical for mediterranean areas.
-In 2006 a golf club was founded in Posušje by Ivan "Cigo" Mandurić.
+There are clubs for most popular sports (football and basketball): HŠK Posušje, which competes in Premier League of Bosnia and Herzegovina and HKK Posušje which competes in the Basketball Championship of Bosnia and Herzegovina.
+The football fans from Posušje carry the name Poskoci – after the most dangerous viper in the area (poskok - plural poskoci= Vipera ammodytes) as the word game with Posušje.
+Bowling club Posušje (with its own hall) and traditional Bocce clubs - typical for mediterranean areas.
+In 2006 a golf club was founded in Posušje by Ivan Mandurić.